verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-multicluster.md

 ```

 Check the `lastAgentConnectTime` in the status of the VMC resource.
 This is the last time at which the
 managed cluster connected to the admin cluster.
-If this value is not present, then the managed cluster named `managed1`
+If this value is not present, or is not recent (within the last
-never successfully connected to the admin cluster.
+three minutes), then the managed cluster named `managed1` cannot successfully connect to the admin cluster.
 This could be due to several reasons:

 1. The managed cluster registration process step of applying the registration YAML on the managed cluster,
 was not completed.
 For the complete setup instructions, see [here]({{< relref "/docs/setup/install/multicluster" >}}).

-1. The managed cluster does not have network connectivity to the admin cluster.
+2. The managed cluster does not have network connectivity to the admin cluster.
 The managed cluster will attempt to
 connect to the admin cluster at regular intervals, and any errors will be reported in the
 `verrazzano-application-operator` pod's log on the _managed_ cluster.
 View the logs using the following command: